Insality/defold-event/README.md

 Remove a previously subscribed callback from the event.
 The `callback_context` should be the same as the one used when subscribing the callback.
 If there is no `callback_context` provided, the warning will be logged.

 - **Parameters:**
   - `callback`: The callback function to unsubscribe.
+Or the event instance to unsubscribe.
   - `callback_context` (optional): The first parameter to be passed to the callback function.

 - **Return Value:** `true` if the unsubscription was successful, `false` otherwise.